 Over the span of two decades author, columnist, and consultant Carol Bradley Bursack cared for a neighbor and six elderly family members.
 As a result of this experience, Bursack wrote Minding Our Elders: Caregivers Share Their Personal Stories, a portable support group for caregivers.

 Bursack’s newspaper column Minding Our Elders has run weekly in multiple newspapers for over 16 years, both in print and online.
 She is the spokesperson and writer for Egosan.com, is “Ask Carol” on their Egosancares site, and runs their social media.
-She moderates a paid forum for Dr. Leslie Kernisan’s website Better Health While Aging, and she writes a column on caregiving for GrandPad, the tablet for older adults.
-Bursack has written for HealthCentral.com for over 14 years and for Agingcare.com for over 10 years.
+She moderates a paid support group for Dr. Leslie Kernisan’s website Better Health While Aging and writes a monthly column for Herohealth.com.
+She has also worked with GrandPad.net on a longterm project and has written for HealthCentral.com for over 14 years and for Agingcare.com for over 10 years.

 Bursack is frequently interviewed on national radio shows, including NPR's Talk of the Nation; Senior Solutions, produced by Detroit Area Agency on Aging; and Wisconsin Public Radio.
 She’s routinely interviewed by newspapers, magazines and on major websites, including Reader’s Digest (Digital), Next Avenue, Salon.com, The New York Times, The Wall Street Journal, The USA Today Network, Chicago-based Make It Better magazine, The Upside of Aging, Booming Encore, US News &World Report, Market Watch, and more.